 Calculation of Minimum Preview Distance

-When a vehicle query friction preview from a shared database, a tradeoff problem is to determine a proper preview distance.
-The longer preview distance involves more data transmitting which results in more time delay and data cost, but with a shorter preview distance, a vehicle could not have enough space to respond to the dangerous situation ahead.
-Therefore, this section presents a way to determine the minimum friction preview distance for a zero grade case so that a vehicle can have sufficient time to take action for upcoming hazardous situations.
+When a vehicle queries friction preview data from a shared database, a tradeoff problem is to determine a proper preview distance.
+Longer preview distances involve more data transmission, resulting in more time delay and data cost, but an overly short preview distance could lead to a situation where a vehicle might not have enough space to respond to the dangerous situation ahead.
+Therefore, this section presents a method for determining the minimum friction preview distance for a zero grade case so that a vehicle can have sufficient time to take action for upcoming hazardous situations.

 A. Minimum Friction Preview Distance

 The criterion for determining the preview distance in this paper is that a vehicle could always stop within the distance.
 The strategy is to calculate the maximum stop distance with the most critical scenario for conservation.
-Therefore, we assume that the vehicle is driving on a snowy road with a constant road-tire friction coefficient value, i.e. λμ=0.2, and with a maximum permissible initial speed.
+Therefore, we assume that the vehicle is driving on a snowy road with a constant allowed road-tire friction coefficient value, i.e. the product λμ=0.2, and with a maximum permissible initial speed.
 With this assumption, our task is to find the scenario where the vehicle decelerates to stop with the longest distance.

-Section II.B indicates that a path comprises straight lines with zero curvature, radius arcs with constant curvature, and spirals with linear curvature.
-Thus, for a given path, the straight-line segment could allow the most permissible initial speed.
-According to , the path with larger curvature has a smaller maximum permissible initial speed.
+Section II.B introduced the convention that a path comprises straight lines with zero curvature, radius arcs with constant curvature, and spirals with linear curvature.
+Thus, for a given path, the straight-line segment allows the highest permissible initial speed.
+According to , the portion of a path with larger curvature has a smaller maximum permissible initial speed.
 And for a given initial speed, a larger curvature path results in a smaller deceleration and thereby a longer stop distance.
-With this analysis, the most critical scenario is that a vehicle driving at the speed limit Ux0 at a straight-line road, then enter a spiral road, and finally stop at the arc segment, which is pretty similar to a highway off-ramp road and is shown as Fig. 7.
+Applying this analysis, the most critical scenario is a vehicle driving at the speed limit Ux0 on a straight-line road, entering a spiral road, and finally stopping at the arc segment, which is similar to a highway off-ramp road and is shown as Fig. 7.